slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On feedback and mentorship

 <!--
-what do i do that is most annoying to u? say thank you and don't discuss it. don't act on it. just put it in your mind.
+- what do i do that is most annoying to u? say thank you and don't discuss it. don't act on it. just put it in your mind.
--->
+- those who know do. those that understand teach. -- aristotle
+- there is failure, only feedback.
+- i was always ready to share, but before external success, nobody cared to listen. -- Naval Ravikant*
+- take feedbak from nature and markets, not from people. -- Naval Ravikant*
+- the world is full of teachers but devoid of students. -- Naval Ravikant*
+- a good scare is a great error-correcting mechanism. -- Naval Ravikant* -->

 > *'I’d rather have criticism from a genius than praise from an idiot.'*